grafana/xk6-output-prometheus-remote/docs/metrics-data-model.md

 # k6 Time Series

-We want to migrate to the time series data model for getting the benefits where we can efficiently identify the combination between a metric and the relative tags.
+We want to introduce the time series concept to k6 for getting the benefit of efficiently identifying the combination between a metric and the relative tags.

-It introduces several benefits across the platform:
+A summary of the benefits it brings across the platform:

 * It allows executing faster lookups and comparisons by a single value, the ID (hash) of the series.
 * It reduces the storage by allocating just one time a possible combination (the time series) and referencing it in all other places.